 Regardless of the “build methodology” that is being adopted, I am a big believer in getting the design approved prior to the start of development.
-When I look a websites conversion metrics, I find websites do convert higher with a well thought out design.
-This blog is written for the audience of web development and marketing agencies but many of these same principals will apply to an internal company or the DIY individual (not recommended)
+When I look at websites’ conversion metrics, I find websites do convert higher with a well thought out design.
+I wrote this blog post for the audience of web development and marketing agencies but many of these same principals will apply internally to a company or the DIY individual (not recommended)

 Design Will Dictate Website Functionality

 In most cases the design will dictate the functionality of the website.
-The vision of the designer can provide the roadmap to what type of functionality will be required in the development phase.
+Therefore, the vision of the designer can provide the road-map to what type of functionality will be required in the development phase.
 It is important to have the person / entities responsible for development review the design before it is sent to the “end client” for approval.
 This can prevent any headaches from getting a design approved that can be problematic in development.

 Designing Even When Using a Premium Theme

 Even when using a premium WordPress theme such as Divi or Avada, an approved design can give the process a much more professional experience.
 The designer should be familiar with any natural limitations of the theme they are designing for.
 In some cases, the theme may not support the design.
 There should be full transparency when picking a theme VS. a custom design.
 This is due to the design requests from the client that may not be easily achievable within the theme.

 One mistake I see being made is when the marketing / web design agency sends over the design in a way it will not naturally render for the end user.
 To circumvent this issue, we started in 2012 sending back the design for approval wrapped in a few lines of HTML.
 This allows the person(s) responsible for approval to view the website as it should render on a desktop / laptop.

 Process to Showcase a Design Using This Method